 Seven Generations’ Guiding Principle articulates the company’s mandate for stakeholder service.
 It is the foundation upon which the company has been built, it is the root of our culture, and it serves to guide and inform all of the company’s activities.

 We encourage our employees, consultants, service providers and other stakeholders to bring forward any concerns regarding suspected violations of the company’s Guiding Principle or any of its other policies or procedures, including those pertaining to Seven Generations’ accounting practices, audits, financial reporting or internal controls.
-Such concerns may be raised with a supervisor or a member of Seven Generations’ management team or you may convey them anonymously through our Whistleblower Hotline, which is available at the link that is provided above.
+Such concerns may be raised with a supervisor or a member of Seven Generations’ Leadership team or you may convey them through our Whistleblower Hotline (anonymously, if you so choose).

-The Board of Directors and Management team of Seven Generations appreciate your support and cooperation as we all do our part to conduct business in accordance with the highest ethical and legal standards.
+The Board of Directors and Leadership team of Seven Generations appreciate your support and cooperation as we all do our part to conduct business in accordance with the highest ethical and legal standards.